 Medical Sciences Internal Fund: Bridging salary

-The main purpose of the Medical Sciences Internal Fund Bridging Salary Scheme is to provide short-term awards to cover the salary costs of research staff at postdoctoral and Early Career Researcher levels, who are currently funded on external research grants, while they seek long-term support, also from external sources.
+The Medical Sciences Internal Fund Bridging Salary Scheme provides short-term awards to cover the salary costs of research staff at postdoctoral and early career researcher levels, who are currently funded on external research grants, while they seek long-term support, also from external sources.

 This bridging support will normally be for a maximum of three months (FTE).
 Longer periods of support may be considered in exceptional circumstances.
+Bridging salary for part-time staff will be funded at the relevant FTE.
 It is accepted that researchers may have to wait considerable lengths of time after submission until the start date of any external research grant awarded.
-Applications for longer than three months duration must make a strong case for the increased duration.
-The Medical Sciences Internal Fund looks favourably on applications where there is evidence that the department is also prepared to prioritise the application by making a contribution to the total cost of cover.
-Bridging support applications can only be submitted to the Medical Sciences Internal Fund on or after the date on which external funding applications for long-term salary support are submitted.

 The Medical Sciences Internal Fund Bridging Salary Scheme will normally fund contributions to the total employer cost of salaries only, and will not fund consumables or other non-staff research costs under this scheme.